 Before heading to a stop at Maracanã Soccer Stadium, you’ll hear about the gorgeous Botanical Garden, just a couple of streets away from the Lagoon.
 It was founded in 1808 by former Portuguese Emperor D. João VI and it shows the diversity of Brazilian and foreign flora, the garden is quiet and serene on weekdays and blossoms with families on weekends.
 While crossing Lagoa on our way to Cosme Velho, you can see the typical carioca lifestyle, with its many options for open-air activities, restaurants and the famous paddleboats!

-We will make our way to Maracanã where we will take a lap around the stadium and have a short stop so you can appreciate the splendor of the two-time World Cup Finals host.
+We will make our way to Maracanã where we will take a lap around the stadium (external visit) and have a short stop in front of it, so you can appreciate the splendor of the two-time World Cup Finals host.
 There you will be able to imagine the amount of history that took place since its opening in 1950 when Brazil hosted its first World Cup.
 Once the biggest stadium in the world, the stadium was used extensively during the World Cups and recent Olympics and its often used for local games and concerts.
 From there we will make our way to the Cosme Velho Train Station to make our way to Rio’s major attraction: The Christ Redeemer Statue at the top of Corcovado Mountain

 Upon reaching Cosme Velho Station, sitting at the bottom of Corcovado Mountain, we will catch the train with pre-reserved tickets to save time and it will take you up to the top, through the dense Tijuca Rainforest to the 38m tall (125ft) Christ Redeemer Statue.
 The 20 minute ride up will give you a chance to thoroughly appreciate the Tijuca Forest, which is considered to be the largest urban forest in the whole world.
 It represents 7% of the whole city`s territory!
 It’s breath taking and that alone already makes the trip well worth it.